 How to get permission to hunt on private land in the UK

-Having the right to access someones land does NOT give you the right to hunt there, and when using any kind of firearm including air rifles it is a very serious offence to use them anywhere but your own land.
-If you walked onto someones land with an air rifle to hunt rabbits it would be seen in the eyes of the law as if you’d just jumped over someones garden fence and onto their property with a deadly weapon, which can carry a very harsh few years in jail.
+Having the right to access someone’s land does NOT give you the right to hunt there, and when using any kind of firearm including air rifles it is a very serious offense to use them anywhere but your own land.
+If you walked onto someone’s land with an air rifle to hunt rabbits it would be seen in the eyes of the law as if you’d just jumped over someone’s garden fence and onto their property with a deadly weapon, which can carry a very harsh few years in jail.

-Fortunately there are many farmers who would love to give permission to someone to get rid of those annoying rabbits that keep eating their crops, but the problem is they don’t know you, so you’re forced to establish reputation to get your foot in the door.
+Fortunately, there are many farmers who would love to give permission to someone to get rid of those annoying rabbits that keep eating their crops, but the problem is they don’t know you, so you’re forced to establish a reputation to get your foot in the door.

 The biggest problem you’ll have is convincing a stranger to allow you to walk about on their property and shoot things, which goes without saying can cause concern for people.
-Here’s a few tips which applies to both pellet and bullet weapons on how to gain permission to shoot on private land.
+Here are a few tips that apply to both pellet and bullet weapons on how to gain permission to shoot on private land.

 1) Check Forums

-Many hunting forums have sections discussing where you can hunt and even have some land owners on their asking people to do so.
-The problem is the number of hunters far outweigh the land owners but every now and then you can get lucky.
+Many hunting forums have sections discussing where you can hunt and even have some landowners on there asking people to do so.
+The problem is the number of hunters far outweighs the landowners but now and then you can get lucky.

 3) Establish a foothold and use it to gain further permission

 Your number one choice for a hunting ground may not be the best place to start as generally the better the ground the harder it is to gain permission.
-Find somewhere easy to get permission on, like waste ground or an abandoned farm field out the way of animals and buildings.
+Find somewhere easy to get permission on, like waste ground or an abandoned farm field out of the way of animals and buildings.
 If you can get permission for just one place then you can use that to help you get permission on better land.
-Going up to a farmer and saying “can i hunt on your ground please, here’s another farmer who knows I’m responsible and would vague for me” is much more likely to get you a yes.
+Going up to a farmer and saying “Can I hunt on your ground please, here’s another farmer who knows I’m responsible and would vouch for me” is much more likely to get you a yes.

 4) Maintain and build relationships

-When you finish a hunt contact the land owner and offer him a rabbit or two, and let him know things about his land that could help.
-I have permission to hunt a piece of land in Wales and when i find something the land owner should know about i call him right away.
-If there’s a dead sheep or piece of broken fence i call him, which is something he must have talked to other farmers about because after a couple of years i got permission to hunt more land in the area than i could find.
-Farmers normally know each other and who owns all the land in the area, and if you get in with a few of them going up to another and saying “this list of people would recommend me” can get you access to the best hunting grounds there are.
+When you finish a hunt contact the land owner, offer him a rabbit or two, and let him know things about his land that could help.
+I have permission to hunt a piece of land in Wales and when I find something the landowner should know about I call him right away.
+If there’s a dead sheep or piece of broken fence I call him, which is something he must have talked to other farmers about because, after a couple of years, I got permission to hunt more land in the area than I could find.
+Farmers normally know each other and who owns all the land in the area, and if you get in with a few of them going up to another and saying “This list of people would recommend me” can get you access to the best hunting grounds there are.

 5) Don’t annoy other hunters